maTworld-nerd/python-week-1/README.md

-A simpke way to ask user input in python!!!!!!!!!!!
+A simple way to ask user input in python!!!!!!!!!!!